When it comes to blackhead removal, many individuals are actually doing more harm to their skin than good.

 Ways to shrink your pores include using certain prescription topical treatments or using laser therapy for a more permanent solution.

-Step Three: Keep Your Skin Clean
+Step Two: Keep Your Skin Clean

 As previously mentioned, black heads are caused by debris that collects on the surface of your skin.